jlevy/lft/lft.md

 - **Data-driven UX with GUI/Terminal Hybrid Capabilities:**

-  - Currently, building things like Vercel's "rich chat" [AI SDK](https://ai-sdk.dev/docs/introduction) require extensive amounts of code for full-stack web development, involving many frameworks.
+  - Currently, building things like Vercel’s “rich chat” [AI SDK](https://ai-sdk.dev/docs/introduction) require extensive amounts of code for full-stack web development, involving many frameworks.
     This is far too slow as a way to build new UX.

-  - As we've seen with Claude Code and other tools, the terminal, while not perfect, allows for much more flexible workflows.
+  - As we’ve seen with Claude Code and other tools, the terminal, while not perfect, allows for much more flexible workflows.
     Claude Code can add features with almost zero effort on UX.

-  - It's time we find a way to blend these approaches.
+  - It’s time we find a way to blend these approaches.
-    It's definitely technically feasible, but we need to escape the history of complex web stacks.
+    It’s definitely technically feasible, but we need to escape the history of complex web stacks.

 - **Better shells:**